jcoope02/annotation_scripts/README.md

 - **Time-based Filtering**: Filter annotations by custom time periods
 - **Type-based Filtering**: Filter by annotation categories/types
 - **Multiple Export Formats**: CSV, JSON, and Excel export options
-- **Custom Instance Support**: Works with both Nobl9 Cloud and custom instances
+- **Custom Instance Support**: Works with all types of Nobl9 organizations
 - **Comprehensive Analysis**: Annotation type analysis and statistics
 - **Flexible Output**: Display in terminal or export to files